Retrieval Augmented Time Series Forecasting

 $\bullet$ \textbf{Benchmark \rom{2}} is comprised of 5 datasets selected to evaluate the performance of \textsc{RAF} across various scenarios, but this time with much shorter context and prediction lengths.
 Table \ref{tab:avg_scores_benchmark_2_all} summarizes the average performance of \textsc{RAF} and the baseline on Benchmark \rom{2}, in terms of MASE and WQL scores.
 Full results for each prediction length are again provided in the Appendix \ref{app:extended_results}.

 Similar to Benchmark \rom{1}, RAF demonstrates superior performance compared to the baseline on Benchmark \rom{2}.
-For Chronos Mini, in both the Tourism (Quarterly) and Uber TLC datasets, RAF consistently outperforms the baseline across all four context lengths, yielding better results in both WQL and MASE.
+For Chronos Mini, in both the Tourism (Quarterly) and Uber TLC datasets, RAF outperforms the baseline across all four context lengths on average, yielding better results in both WQL and MASE.
 The same dominance in performance is also apparent in the Uber TLC dataset in Chronos Base, along with Tourism (Monthly).
 Even in the other datasets, such as Tourism (Monthly), M1, and CIF-2016, \textsc{RAF} maintains a significantly better performance than the baseline for both models.
-Notably, the only dataset seen during \textsc{RAF}'s training was Uber TLC, which may have contributed to its particularly strong performance on this dataset.
+Notably, the only dataset seen during the training of Chronos was Uber TLC, which may have contributed to \textsc{RAF}'s particularly strong performance on this dataset.
 This observation suggests that while \textsc{RAF} generalizes well to unseen datasets, exposure to a specific dataset during training may further enhance its predictive accuracy for that dataset.